Kajal-1813/quiz-app/README.md

 # online-quiz-system
 An online quiz system built on PHP, JS and HTML.
 It has inbuilt Timer support along with Admin Panel

-This project is a great improvement of 'Online-Exam-System-' created by Sunny Prakash Tiwari (https://github.com/sunnygkp10).
-Since it was licensed under MIT so I think I have rights to improve and re-distribute it.
-I have again licensed it under MIT.
-You are free to modify and re-distribute

 # Added features: